Tuition, Fees, and Other Expenses

 Payment of Charges

 By enrolling in classes at NMSU, a student makes a financial commitment to pay the tuition and fee charges associated with his/her enrollment.
 The enrollment action constitutes a financial obligation between the student and NMSU and all proceeds of this agreement will be used for education purposes and constitutes an education loan pursuant to 11 U.S.C 523(a) (8).
-Terms and Conditions of Course Registration are posted on the NMSU website and available in each term's registration guide.
+Terms and Conditions of Course Registration are posted on the University Accounts Receivable (UAR) website and available at time of Registration.
 Payments can be made by mail, web, telephone, or in person at University Accounts Receivable.
 Cash, checks, money orders and limited types of credit cards are accepted.
-Term charges can be paid in full or paid by using a payment plan.
-For payment plan options visit the NMSU website.
-Fees vary based on the plan.
 All financial aid received must be paid towards balances owed.
-Additional penalty charges may be assessed for failure to make payments when due.
-The University reserves the right to deny a payment plan to any student who has a poor credit rating or who has been negligent in making payments to the University for previous debts.
-Course enrollment may be cancelled if payment arrangements for past due dates are not completed by the deadlines as outlined on the Important Dates website.
-Academic credits, transcripts, and diplomas will be withheld until all financial obligations are paid in full.
+Additional penalty charges will be assessed for failure to make payments when due.
+The University reserves the right to cancel registration of any student who fails to pay, when due, any indebtedness to the institution if not completed by the deadlines as outlined on the UAR website under Important dates related to your Student Account.
+Transcripts and diplomas will be withheld until all financial obligations are paid in full.
 Students are prohibited from registering for a term/semester until all previous debts due to the University are paid in full.

 Tuition Adjustments, Refunds and Forfeitures